Sephardic Rabbinical Approaches to Zionism

 The Anti-Zionism of the Satmar Rav

-This represents a fundamental opposition to Zionism and not simply a feeling of unease with cooperating with non-observant Jews.
+This represents a fundamental opposition to Zionism, not simply a feeling of unease with cooperating with non-observant Jews.
 R. Gigi argues that such fundamental opposition to Zionism is virtually non-existent among leading Sephardic rabbis.

-R. Gigi noted that the Maharsha on Ketuvot 111a clearly supports the approach of the Meshech Chochma and Avnei Neizer.
+R. Gigi noted that the Maharsha on the gemara in Ketuvot clearly supports the approach of the Meshech Chochma and Avnei Nezer.
 The Maharsha explains that Nechemia was permitted to rebuild the walls of Yerushalayim (Nechemia, chs.
 1-9) because he had permission from the Persian emperor Artaxerxes.

 R. Yehuda Alkalai